JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Challenges/Flags/Flags.md

 In most CTFs, the objective is to extract a flag value from a challenge.
 Often by exploiting some kind of security vulnerability or by knowing some property of computers.
 Flags are sort of the proof that you accomplished the task.

 In order for a user to receive points for a challenge, they must submit the corresponding flag.
-Ucc Cyber Range allows admins to create different types of flags for each challenge.
+UCCD allows admins to create different types of flags for each challenge.

 # Static Flag
 Static flags are simple, users must submit exactly the value of the flag in order to receive points.